 Anatomy of an Angular 2 App

 Angular 2 is out and I'm currently working on a single web app hosted on Firebase.
-This will be a simple landing page website and
+This will be a simple landing page website and if you come from Ruby on Rails or Express JS, you're probably familiar with command-line generators.
+Angular also welcomes command line generators to help you started quickly.

 What do these new commands provide?

-- It can add entries to your routes.
+- Add entries to your routes.

-Step 1 - Install Angular 2 Client
+Step 1 - Install Angular

 Step 2 - Create an App